 A Mandarin Orange Gin & Tonic is the wintry cocktail you’ve been looking for.
-Sweet citrus juice pairs beautifully with herbal gin and tonic water for a twist on the classic Q&T.
+Sweet citrus juice pairs beautifully with herbal gin and tonic water for a twist on the classic G&T.

 It’s that time of year again.

-The time when the boxes of clementines and tangerines line fill our fridge drawers.
+The time when the boxes of grapefruits, clementines and tangerines fill our fridge drawers.

-Perhaps yours comes from supporting your local high school marching band, like ours often did when I was growing up.
+Perhaps yours come from supporting your local high school marching band, like ours often did when I was growing up.

 My clarinet-playing sister usually swindled my parents into a box or two of mandarin oranges and grapefruit!